 Purified water is any water that has gone through a filtration process to get rid of any unwanted minerals, chemicals, or contaminants.
 Water purification systems are easy to install into your home water distribution and can keep up with water usage demand.
 Water can be purified in a variety of methods and some large bottled water manufacturers even use multiple steps to ensure certain purity levels.

 How To Purify Water

 Deionized water is free of any ions that naturally leach into water from the soil, pipes, and pollution.
 A water deionizer will run tap water through a negative and a positively charged resin filter.
 These resin filters are full of beads that will attract the ions of positive and negatively charged molecule contaminants.

-Reverse Osmosis is a filtration process that pressurizes water and pushes it through a extremely fine filter.
+Reverse Osmosis is a filtration process that pressurizes water and pushes it through an extremely fine filter.
 The filter will block out a wide selection of molecules including pollutants and organisms that are harmful to your health.

-A water softener is a salt or potassium based ion exchange system that removed hard minerals.
+A water softener is a salt or potassium based ion exchange system that removes hard minerals.
 A soft water system can be used to filter out the basic and large minerals that are found in water.
-Hard water is harmful to your home’s piping and appliances and will cause the build-up of hard mineral deposits.
+Hard water is harmful to your home's piping and appliances and will cause the build-up of hard mineral deposits.